-- SENCo/Teacher: If you think your child or young person may have special educational needs, you should speak to their teacher, Head Teacher, or the Special Educational Needs Coordinator (SENCo) at their school, college or education setting first. - Parents, carers, young people aged 16 and over or a person acting on behalf of a school or post-16 institution can contact Birmingham City Council and request an education, health and care needs assessment (EHCNA) for a child or young person.
+- SENCo/Teacher: If you think your child or young person may have special educational needs, you should speak to their teacher, Head Teacher, or the Special Educational Needs Coordinator (SENCo) at their school, college or education setting first. - Parent/Carer: A parent or carer can also ask for an assessment if they think their child or young person is not making progress even with support. - 16-25 Young Person: A young person can request an assessment for themselves if they are aged 16 to 25. - Anyone with contact to the child or young person such as a health professional.

 Not in Education Yet?
-If you would like more information about this process and your baby or young child is yet to attend a setting or unable to attend due to special needs, you can talk to other professionals involved such as your Health Visitor or G
+If you would like more information about this process and your baby or young child is yet to attend a setting or unable to attend due to special needs, you can talk to other professionals involved such as your Health Visitor or GP.